 Upon entering, we were a bit skeptical and almost went somewhere else until the owners greeted us and realized they were French !

-We started speaking French and talking about our backgrounds etc. As they say, it is a small world because one of the owners turned out to be from the same city I grew up in: Sarcelles, France, 15 minutes outside of Paris.
+We started speaking French and talking about our backgrounds etc. As they say, it is a small world because one of the owners turned out to be from the same city I grew in: Sarcelles !

 They were really friendly and we talked with the pastry chef for a good 15 minutes about the cultural differences in LA and Europe.
 Intriguing conversation.

 May I add that the croissants were to die for.

 We proceeded to Warner Bros for the taping of The Real.
 What we didn’t know was that we would be waiting outside for almost two hours before actually getting into the studio.
 We took pictures with a banner of The Real, stood in line for security check-in and we signed waivers.

 After a long walk through Warner Bros ‘lot, we finally entered the studio through a back door (backstage).